Bay Area Coin Shop

 The process of grading a coin involves several steps, usually performed by professional grading companies.
 Here’s an overview of how coins are graded:

-Coin Grading Scales Explained
+The Sheldon Coin Grading Scale Explained

 Understanding Coin Grades and Their Impact on Value